raul-izquierdo/english/sources/vocabulary/Social relationships/Interacting with Others.md

         - (... te fue con) `How did it go with...`
         ? ¿Cómo te fue con el nuevo colega? : `How did it go with the new colleague`

+nos conocimos = we met
+    ?
+Este es el lugar donde nos conocimos : `This is the place where we met` ?
+Nos conocimos en un evento : `We met at an event`

 dale recuerdos a ... = give him my regards / give my regards to him

 (alguien te pide perdón y tu contestas) `No pasa nada`